BigDaMa/raha/README.md

 ## Usage
 Running `Raha` is simple!
    - Benchmarking Raha: If you have a dirty dataset and its corresponding clean dataset and you just want to benchmark Raha, please check the sample code in `raha/benchmark.py`.
-   - Interactive error detection with Raha: If you have a dirty dataset and you want to detect data errors in an interactive mode via Raha, please check the sample code in `raha/raha.ipynb`.
+   - Interactive error detection with Raha: A user interface is `coming soon`.

 ## Reference
 You can find more information about this project and the authors [here](https://www.bigdama.tu-berlin.de/menue/team/mohammad_mahdavi/).